sirisian/ecmascript-types/decoratorreplacement.md

 #### (c) Expand, then check

 Generated code is checked exactly as written code is.
-Errors inside generated code resolve through the spans its tokens carry (§5.3).
+Errors inside generated code resolve through the spans its tokens carry (Â§5.3).

 **Costs:** a preprocessor cannot see types.
-It sees tokens, and must parse annotations itself if it wants them — `uint8` arrives as an identifier token, not as a resolved type.
+It sees tokens, and must parse annotations itself if it wants them â€” `uint8` arrives as an identifier token, not as a resolved type.

-**This matches Rust exactly and is worth stating as precedent rather than apology**: proc macros do not see types either — they run on tokens, and type information exists only later in the compiler. `serde`'s derive works entirely on written syntax.
+**This matches Rust exactly and is worth stating as precedent rather than apology**: proc macros do not see types either â€” they run on tokens, and type information exists only later in the compiler. `serde`'s derive works entirely on written syntax.
 The limit is real, understood, and has not prevented the most successful macro ecosystem in current use.

-#### What the loss actually is — SETTLED, and it is not what it sounded like
+#### What the loss actually is â€” SETTLED, and it is not what it sounded like

 "A macro cannot see types" is the wrong statement. **A macro sees every annotation exactly as written; what it cannot do is RESOLVE A NAME.** Written `temp: float64`, a macro reads the token `float64` and can branch on it.
-The limit bites only through indirection — an alias, a generic parameter, an imported type.
+The limit bites only through indirection â€” an alias, a generic parameter, an imported type.

 The case that motivates the worry: